Spinning vs Baitcasting Reels

 For nearly every beginner, the answer is a spinning combo.
 It lets you focus on the fundamentals - casting, reading water, fighting fish - without fighting your equipment.
 You can catch every species of fish on spinning gear, and many experienced anglers use it as their primary setup forever.

-Once you’re comfortable and you find yourself wanting more accuracy, more power, or fishing techniques that demand it, add a baitcasting setup.
+Once youโre comfortable and you find yourself wanting more accuracy, more power, or fishing techniques that demand it, add a baitcasting setup - our tackle-by-species picker can help you match the rest of the outfit to your target fish.
 Many seasoned anglers carry both: spinning gear for finesse and light presentations, baitcasting gear for power techniques and heavy cover.

 Conclusion